-Taxpayers should complete Schedule EIC with Forms 1040 or 1040A, or Form 1040EZ to determine whether they are eligible for the credit.
-A taxpayer claiming the EIC must include their taxpayer identification number and that of their spouse (if married) and any qualifying children on their income tax return. (§1322 - 2018 U.S. Master Tax Guide)
+Taxpayers should complete Schedule EIC with Form 1040 to determine whether they are eligible for the credit.
+A taxpayer claiming the EIC must include their taxpayer identification number and that of their spouse (if married) and any qualifying children on their income tax return. (§1422 - 2024 U.S. Master Tax Guide)